A clear bright start with a brisk & cool north wind.

 A little more interest in the bushes this morning, although my visit was confined to the Birling Gap & Went Hill area followed by a raptor watch from the old trapping area.

 A fairly quiet morning with a Coal Tit heard from, then flying out of, the old trapping area the only potential bird of interest.
 It constitutes my 4th on the headland in 5 years, two were continental birds the others seen all to briefly to assign to a specific race.
 Several mobile flocks of Blue Tit seen as well as Long tailed Tit moving through the old trapping area.
 2 late Swift were notable picks amongst the Swallow and House Martin.
-I also saw the Montagu’s Harrier* again at 16.50hrs, this time over the rough field at Belle Tout, again cycling without bins.
+Whilst out cycling early evening, I saw the Montagu’s Harrier*, briefly over the rough field at Belle Tout from a moving bicycle and again without bins!.

 *It would appear my naked eye views of the Harrier was the initial sighting of Pallid Harrier.